Dubai World Cup preview

 2.25pm Golden Shaheen

 Six furlongs back on the dirt for this Group One contest, no European interest and the form is new to me as well – you have been warned!
-Nakatomi heads the early betting for trainer Wesley Ward who has booked Jamie Spencer to ride the Tampa Bay third, but even he is 5/1 at the moment which gives you an idea just how open this looks.
+Nakatomi heads the early for trainer Wesley Ward who has booked Jamie Spencer to ride the Tampa Bay third, but even he is 5/1 at the moment which gives you an idea just how open this looks.
 Sibelius was the winner of that race and is 4lb better off here making his bigger price of 7/1 look strange to me and he is clearly one to consider, as is Japanese raider Remake, a cosy winner in Saudi in January but possibly up against better opposition now.

 Possibility but no more than that: Sibelius each way